-The 5 Best (and Most Affordable) Places to Travel in August
+The 5 Best Places to Travel in August (Bonus: They’re Affordable)

 There’s only one month left to take advantage of primo summer fun, so make it a good one with a getaway to one of these trending destinations.
 Not only are they logistically sound—given airfare costs and flight lengths—but they’re all brimming with seasonal attractions, a variety of cultural events and must-visit hotels and restaurants.
 Now the only tricky thing is deciding which one…